organicastudio/observer-infra/README.md

 ## 3. App Gateway Health Probes

-- In Azure Portal, go to the App Gateway backend pool
+- In Azure Portal, navigate to the App Gateway backend pool
-- Check health probe for `observer-brain-api` is green
+- Confirm health probe for `observer-brain-api` is green
 - If not, review probe configuration and backend health

 ## 4. AKS AGIC Integration

-- Confirm AGIC is enabled in Bicep
+- AGIC enabled in Bicep
-- AGIC is mapped to the internal AppGW resource
+- AGIC mapped to the internal AppGW resource
 - Minimal Ingress objects in Kubernetes; AGIC syncs to AppGW

 ## 5. Test Access